To configure a DSN on Mac OS X, you can either use the

 using this method.
 In this case, use the command line or edit

 odbc.ini file directly.
 Note that

-existing DSNs or those that you create using the
+existing DSNs or those that you created using the

 myodbc-installer tool can still be checked

 and edited using ODBC Administrator.

 To create a DSN using the myodbc-installer utility, you need only specify the DSN type and the DSN connection string.
 For example: